Our May Plans

 The two weeks after that post were hectic.
 We packed items for storage, sold a few more, gave as much to our kids as they could take, and donated the rest.

 While clearing out the house, Andy was also looking for his next nursing assignment.
-We needed a location near enough to drive home the weekend before closing.
-He accepted a job in central Iowa, starting May 6, two weeks before we needed to sign the final papers.
+We needed a location close enough to home so we could drive back the weekend before closing.
+He was offered and accepted a job in central Iowa, starting May 6, two weeks before we needed to sign the final papers.
+Things were falling into place.

 By the first of May, our house was almost empty and ready for the new owners.

-On Friday morning, May 3rd, after attending the talent show at our granddaughters’ school to say our goodbyes, we pulled out of our RV port for the last time.
+On Friday morning, May 3rd, after attending a talent show at our granddaughters’ school and saying our goodbyes, we pulled out of our RV port for the last time.
 We were heading to Ledges State Park in Iowa for a weekend of camping before Andy’s assignment started the following Monday.

 A Muddy Beginning

 It had rained almost every day that week, and the ground was saturated.
-We got stuck in the mud trying to pull out of our driveway.
+After pulling out of the port, we got stuck in the mud on the driveway.
 It took some maneuvering to get down our hill to the street.
-When we pulled into the street, the truck and RV were splattered in mud.
+By the time we pulled into the street, the truck and RV were splattered in mud.

-Ledges State Park is located about 15 miles east of Ames, Iowa and we enjoyed our quick weekend there.
-We drove the Canyon Trail, did a little hiking and relaxed at the campfire in the evening.
-We talked about taking a day trip there after Andy started at the hospital.
+Ledges State Park is located about 15 miles east of Ames, Iowa.
+Despite the mud, we enjoyed our quick weekend there by driving the Canyon Trail, doing a little hiking, and relaxing at the campfire in the evening.
+We even talked about taking a day trip there after Andy started at the hospital.

 A Different Kind of Campground

-On Sunday morning, we pulled out and drove to nearby Boone, Iowa.
-Our reservations were at the Boone County Fairgrounds.
-There are not many RV parks with full-hooks in the Boone/Ames area, and this was the only one we located within a decent drive to the hospital.
+On Sunday morning, we pulled out of our spot at Ledges and drove to nearby Boone, Iowa.
+There are not many RV parks with full hooks in the Boone/Ames area, and the only one we located within a decent drive to the hospital was at the Boone County Fairgrounds.
 We had never stayed at a fairground campground and had no idea what to expect.

 Our site was at the end of the campground – the very last spot.
 The manager had put us there due to the size of our RV and length of stay.
 There were only three other RVs in the park, and they were all towards the front.
 There was no camp host or manager on site.